bryramirezp/n8n-docs-dataset/README.md

         Get-ChildItem -Recurse -Filter "*.md" | ForEach-Object { Get-Content $_.FullName | Add-Content -Path $outputFile }
         ```

-    After this step, you can navigate back to your original project directory.
+4.  **Return to your starting directory:**
     ```bash
     cd ../../
     ```

-### Stage 2: Run the Dataset Generation Script
+### Step 2: Set Up the Generation Project

-Now that you have the source file, you can use the Python script from *this* repository to generate the structured dataset.
+Now you will set up this repository to process the file you just created.

-1.  **Clone this repository (if you haven't already):**
+1.  **Clone this repository:**
     ```bash
     git clone https://github.com/bryramirezp/n8n-docs-dataset.git
+    ```

+2.  **Enter the project directory and move the source file:**
+    ```bash
+    # Move into the project folder
     cd n8n-docs-dataset

+    # Move the consolidated doc file into this folder
+    # Use 'move' on Windows CMD or 'mv' on PowerShell/macOS/Linux
+    mv ../n8n_docs_combined.md .
     ```

-2.  **Move the source file into this project:**
-    Move the `n8n_docs_combined.md` file you created in Stage 1 into the `n8n-docs-dataset` project folder.

-3.  **Set up a Python virtual environment:**
+3.  **Create and activate a virtual environment:**
+    A virtual environment is crucial for keeping project dependencies isolated.
     ```bash
     # Create the virtual environment
     python -m venv venv